 Konya is likely one of the most religious places that you are likely to stop off at during your adventures through Turkey.
 It is famed internationally for being the final resting place of the Poet and Philosopher Rumi (known locally as “Mevlana”).

-Visiting the Mevlana museum and the ornate mosque that adjoins it is certainly one of the city’s main attractions.
-Also fascinating though are the narrow, labyrinth-like passageways that house traditional souks.
+The Mevlana museum and the ornate mosque that adjoins it is certainly one of the most famous landmarks in Turkey.
+Equally fascinating are the narrow, labyrinth-like passageways that house traditional souks.

 Here vendors sell everything from delicious cups of hot salep, to rich tapestries, Turkish carpets, and fabrics.
 Sample some of the local delicacies while in town such as the Konya kebab, catch a whirling dervishes show, and hitch a ride out to the small village of Catal Huyuk – one of the oldest human civilisations in the world.